August 31, 2017

 VEGANISM DONE RIGHT

 Vitamin A is incredibly prevalent in the vegan diet; however, the carotenoids found in plants must be converted into retinol before they can be used by the human body.
-Beta-carotene is the most common form of vitamin A found in plant foods, and has been shown to convert into retinol at a 6:1 ratio.
-This same article cites that the conversion ratio has now been modified to 12:1; however, it “must be regarded as temporary and could well change” (19).
-I don’t buy it, given that conversion ratios have fluctuated over the years and continue to fluctuate.
+Beta-carotene is the most common form of provitamin A found in plant foods, and has been shown to convert into retinol at a 6:1 ratio.
+This same article cites that the conversion ratio has now been modified to 12:1; however, it “must be regarded as temporary and could well change” (20).
+I don’t buy it, given that conversion ratios have fluctuated over the years and continue to do so.
 As always, please consult your thriving vegan friends for more answers.
-In any event, eating fat with plant-based sources of vitamin A dramatically improves absorption, perhaps reducing the ratio to 2:1 (3).
+In any event, eating fat with plant-based sources of provitamin A dramatically improves absorption, perhaps reducing the ratio to 2:1 (3).
 And 1 cup of sweet potato provides nearly 800% of your daily vitamin A intake!
 A 1-cup serving of kale provides 206%.
 Considering most vegans can eat a few sweet potatoes or servings of leafy greens in one sitting, fulfilling this requirement isn’t that hard.

 Homeopathy can modify hereditary factors that contribute to malabsorption issues.
 These malabsorption issues are just part of a whole, the wide variety of defects all housed under one or more miasms inherent to each individual’s genetic fitness.
-Go to the “Proper Absorption” section in this article for more information.
+Go to the “Proper Absorption” section of this article for more information.

 VEGAN VITAMIN A-RICH FOODS: squash, pumpkin, sweet potato, kale, carrots, spinach, cantaloupe, broccoli, apricots